DLX4/Effective-Java-3rd-edition-Chinese-English-bilingual/Chapter-3/Chapter-3-Item-10-Obey-the-general-contract-when-overriding-equals.md

 ### Item 10: Obey the general contract when overriding equals（覆盖 equals 方法时应遵守的约定）

-Overriding the equals method seems simple, but there are many ways to get it wrong, and consequences can be dire.
+Overriding the equals method seems simple, but there are many ways to get it wrong, and consequences can be dire（可怕的）.

+**覆盖 equals 方法似乎很简单，但是有很多覆盖的方式会导致出错，而且后果可能非常严重。**

 The easiest way to avoid problems is not to override the equals method, in which case each instance of the class is equal only to itself.
 This is the right thing to do if any of the following conditions apply:

-覆盖 equals 方法似乎很简单，但是有很多覆盖的方式会导致出错，而且后果可能非常严重。避免问题的最简单方法是不覆盖 equals 方法，在这种情况下，类的每个实例都只等于它自己。如果符合下列任何条件，就是正确的做法：
+**避免问题的最简单方法是不覆盖 equals 方法**

 - **Each instance of the class is inherently unique.** This is true for classes such as Thread that represent active entities rather than values.
 The equals implementation provided by Object has exactly the right behavior for these classes.

-**类的每个实例本质上都是唯一的。** 对于像 Thread 这样表示活动实体类而不是值类来说也是如此。Object 提供的 equals 实现对于这些类具有完全正确的行为。

 - **There is no need for the class to provide a “logical equality” test.** For example, java.util.regex.Pattern could have overridden equals to check whether two Pattern instances represented exactly the same regular expression, but the designers didn’t think that clients would need or want this functionality.
 Under these circumstances, the equals implementation inherited from Object is ideal.

-**该类不需要提供「逻辑相等」测试。** 例如，`java.util.regex.Pattern` 可以覆盖 equals 来检查两个 Pattern 实例是否表示完全相同的正则表达式，但设计人员认为客户端不需要或不需要这个功能。在这种情况下，从 Object 继承的 equals 实现是理想的。

 - **A superclass has already overridden equals, and the superclass behavior is appropriate for this class.** For example, most Set implementations inherit their equals implementation from AbstractSet, List implementations from AbstractList, and Map implementations from AbstractMap.

-**超类已经覆盖了 equals，超类行为适合于这个类。** 例如，大多数 Set 的实现从 AbstractSet 继承其对等实现，List 从 AbstractList 继承实现，Map 从 AbstractMap 继承实现。

 - **The class is private or package-private, and you are certain that its equals method will never be invoked.** If you are extremely risk-averse,you can override the equals method to ensure that it isn’t invoked accidentally:

-**类是私有的或包私有的，并且你确信它的 equals 方法永远不会被调用。** 如果你非常厌恶风险，你可以覆盖 equals 方法，以确保它不会意外调用：

 ```
 @Override